 Although no chemical-specific ARARs were identified by DOI for the purposes of this EE/CA, it is PG&E's understanding that DOI will make management decisions using certain identified chemical-specific TBCs; therefore, the chemical-specific TBCs will be used in the comparative analysis of the remedial alternatives.
+TBCs must be attained to the same extent as ARARs if included in the NTCRA Action Memorandum.

 Alternative 1 would not meet the chemical-specific TBCs.
-Alternatives 2 through 4, as described in this EE/CA, were designed to comply with location- and action-specific ARARs.
+Alternatives 2 through 5, as described in this EE/CA, were designed to comply with location- and action-specific ARARs.
 Alternatives 2 through 4 were designed the meet the numerical RAGs which were derived from the first two identified chemical-specific RBCs.
+Alternative 5 does not meet the numerical RAGs which were derived from the first two identified chemical-specific TBCs.

-Because Alternative 1 (No Action) would not provide overall protection of human health, it is not included in the comparative analysis against the remaining effectiveness criteria.
+Because Alternative 1 (No Action) and Alternative 5 (Removal of Visible Hazardous Surface Debris) would not provide overall protection of human health, they are not included in the comparative analysis against the remaining criteria.